DoepDopiDope/WerewolvesCompany/README.md

 Major:
 - Sometimes, the roles of everyone may be reset at random.
 It happened many times during Online games, but I could not reproduce it in LAN local testing games.
 I changed what I think causes the bug, but since I cannot reproduce it, I don't know if it is really fixed.
 Will have to see in future games.
   - At some point I thought it was the Wild Boy transformation that triggered it, but it also happened when the Wild Boy did not transform.
 I really have no idea...
+- Need to swap the isImmune from Roles to RolesManager, like I did for isInLoveWith

 Minor: